On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: (Partially) Surjective Homomorphisms

-In the above proof of Lemma~\ref{lem:distinguishing_easy_elements_is_easy} it was crucial for the automorphism $\varrho$ to map bijectively distinguished elements to distinguished elements.
-Otherwise, the composition with a valid homomorphism $\phi \in \PartSurj[G][(H, \distVertices, \distEdges)]$ does not necessarily yield another valid homomorphism in $\PartSurj[G][(H, \distVertices, \distEdges)]$.
-We note that for an automorphism $\varrho \in \AutDist(H)$ of order $p$ the set of distinguished edges $\distEdges$ also has to be contained in ${H}^\varrho$.
-If an edge $e \in \distEdges$ is not contained in $E({H}^\varrho)$ then we conclude by the absence of multiple edges that $\distVertices \not\subset V({H}^\varrho)$.
+In the proof of Lemma~\ref{lem:distinguishing_easy_elements_is_easy}, it was crucial for the automorphism $\varrho$ to map bijectively distinguished elements to distinguished elements.
+Otherwise, the composition with a valid homomorphism $f$ in $\PartSurj[G, (H, \distVertices, \distEdges)]$ does not necessarily yield another valid homomorphism in $\PartSurj[G, (H, \distVertices, \distEdges)]$.
+We note that for an automorphism $\varrho$ in $\AutDist[H]$ of order $p$, the set of distinguished edges $\distEdges$ also has to be contained in ${H}^\varrho$.
+If a distinguished edge $e$ in $\distEdges$ is not contained in $\edgeset[{H}^\varrho]$, then we conclude by the absence of multiple edges that $\distVertices$ is not contained in $\vertexset[{H}^\varrho]$.
 Therefore, the classification of Lemma~\ref{lem:distinguishing_easy_elements_is_easy} concerning distinguished vertices is sufficient for our needs.
-An extension to distinguished edges would only be useful for the setting of homomorphisms with weights, which is beyond the scope of this paper.
+An extension to distinguished edges would be useful for the setting of homomorphisms allowing multiple edges, which is beyond the scope of this paper.